MileHacker Logo

 • Consult a healthcare professional for personalized advice before your trip.

-• Have adequate travel insurance to cover any medical needs that may arise during your trip.
+• Have adequate travel insurance to cover any medical necessities that may arise during your trip.

 Budgeting & Costs

-• Currency: Canada uses the Canadian Dollar (CAD).
+• Currency: Canada uses of Canada Dollar (CAD).
 ATMs are widely available across Vancouver Island.

 • Most major credit cards (Visa, Mastercard, Amex) are accepted almost everywhere.
 Debit cards are also common.

 • ATMs typically present better exchange rates than currency exchange bureaus.
-Inform your bank of travel plans.
+Notify your bank about your trip.

 • Claim Flight Compensation: Services like AirHelp may assist passengers with delayed or canceled flights, potentially securing compensation.